Davsan88/guidesAndNotes/React/react-state-variables.md

 By following these steps, you can manage the state for both the meme image and the text, ensuring that updates are properly reflected in the UI.

+---

+## Key Concepts in Depth

+### 1. Immutability in State Updates

+Maintaining immutability is crucial because React relies on detecting changes in state to determine when to re-render components.
+Use the spread operator (`...`) to copy existing state and ensure immutability.